Advanced Reporting with Insights

 - Bug Hunting: Shows during which action the test failed.

 - Test Cases: Provides a summary of test cases.

 - Quality Predictors: Provide rich insights into the quality of a software product release using the following two predictors:

-The main chart in the Coverage tab shows the coverage percentage against the number of runs for the default coverage models (All Nodes, All Pairs, Extended, and Full Exploratory) as well as the custom coverage models that are available in the Coverage Report tab of the main Eggplant AI UI.
+The main chart in the Coverage tab shows the coverage percentage against the number of runs for the default coverage models (All Nodes, All Pairs, Extended, and Full Exploratory) as well as the custom coverage models that are available in the Coverage Report tab in Modeler.
 Real data is shown in bold, with points highlighted.
 The lighter extension of this line indicates the predicted evolution of the coverage.